-At our 3 Community Centres in the slums of Ramkrishnapur, Santragatchi and Dumdum, a total of 90 children attend a school preparation course, and after 6 -12 months we enrol them in local schools.
+At our 9 Community Centres in various slums of Kolkata and Howrah a total of 360 children attend a school preparation course, and after 6 – 12 months we enrol them in local schools.
 We continue to offer social and academic support through tutoring and recreational activities for these school-going children.
 There are more than 11 million street-connected children in India, and it is estimated that 120,000 street children are in Kolkata where LittleBigHelp works.
 Through our work we address some of the underlying reasons for these statistics.

 Despite that primary education is compulsory and free in India, many children never attend school and many drop out after only a few years.